 Senior Lecturer, Oregon Institute of Marine Biology, University of Oregon

 I am a marine biologist at the University of Oregon's Institute of Marine Biology (OIMB).
-I am the Institute's Academic Coordinator and the Director of the Center for Ocean Science Education Excellence -Pacific Partnerships (COSEE-PP).
+I have been involved in several national faculty professional development programs including the Faculty Institutes for Reforming Science Teaching and the Center for Ocean Science Education Excellence - Pacific Partnerships (COSEE-PP).
 The COSEE-PP project has concentrated on providing 2YC faculty with professional opportunities to work with ocean scientists and learn about current ocean science research that is useful for their teaching.
-We have also developed a research internship program, Promoting Research Investigations in the Marine Environment "PRIME" that brings community college students to Pacific marine labs for a summer research experience.
-I am interested in faculty professional development and was a PI of OIMB's G K-12 project and the Faculty Institutes for Reforming Science Teaching (FIRST) project.
-I am currently a team leader for FIRST IV which provides professional development in student- centered teaching for biology post docs.
-I recently served as president of the Organization of Biological Field Stations and am a member of the education and diversity committee of the National Association of Marine Laboratories.
+We also developed a research internship program, Promoting Research Investigations in the Marine Environment "PRIME" that brought community college students to Pacific marine labs for a summer research experience.
+I oversee the marine biology major at the UO and teach a marine environmental issues course.
+I am a member of the education and diversity committee of the National Association of Marine Laboratories.

 Professor, Geography/Geology Department, University of Wisconsin-Richland

 I am a professor in the Geography/Geology Department at the University of Wisconsin-Richland, a freshman/sophomore liberal arts institution.
 I teach a variety of introductory courses including Physical Geology, Historical Geology, Environmental Geology, Natural Disasters, and Evolution & the History of Life.
 My interests lie in geoscience education at community colleges, particularly in supporting the successful transfer of first-generation students from two-year to four-year colleges.